The Detectives

 Detective A

-That leaves the table.
+That leaves (BOTH suddenly stare at the table) the table.

 Detective B